What’s the Best Antifungal Soap?

 Oleavine Antifungal Soap with Tea Tree and Neem for Body Review

 Oleavine Antifungal Soap is another excellent choice for those looking for a 100% natural soap that will help treat different skin problems.
 It’s got no harmful chemicals and a lovely tea tree smell.
-It’s got many antifungal and antibacterial ingredients, such as goldenseal extract and olive leaf extract, you find information about them on my website.

 Ingredients: Water, Coconut Water, Saponified Organic Coconut Oil, Organic Olea Olive Fruit Oil, Organic Jojoba Seed Oil, Organic Shea Butter, Organic Cocoa Seed Butter, Cranberry Oil, Organic Pomegranate Seed Oil, Sachi Inchi Oil, Flax Seed Oil, Seabuckthorn Oil, Vitamin E, Neem Oil, Tea Tree Oil, Natural Mixed Mint, Extract from Thyme, Oregano Leaf Oil, Cinnamon Bark Extract, Rosemary Leaf Extract, Lavender Oil, Goldenseal Extract, Olive Leaf Extract.

 Antifungal Soap with Tea Tree Oil by Purely Northwest Review